This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

-This is most widely used web based open source test management tool.
+This is most widely used the web-based open source test management tool.
 It integrates both the Requirements Specification and Test Specification together.
-User can create test projects and document test cases using this tool.
-We can create account for multiple users/testers and assign different user roles.
+The user can create test projects and document test cases using this tool.
+We can create an account for multiple users/testers and assign different user roles.
 Admin user can manage test cases assignment task.

 It supports both manual and automated execution of Test cases.
-With this tool the testers can generate Test Report and Test Plan Documents within a minute.
-It supports generation of Test reports in MS Word, Excel and HTML formats.
+With this tool, the testers can generate Test Report and Test Plan Documents within a minute.
+It supports the generation of Test reports in MS Word, Excel and HTML formats.

 Benefits Of TestLink